EnsembleUI/ensemble_docs/pages/javascript-reference/exceptions.md

   // Javascript code
   function divide(a, b) {
     if (b === 0) {
-        throw "Division by zero is not allowed"; // Custom error }
+        throw new Error("Division by zero is not allowed"); // Custom error, you can just throw a string as well i.e. throw "Division by zero is not allowed";
+    }
     return a / b;
   }